losizm/scamper/README.md

 incoming connections), so technically there can be up to double **queueSize** waiting to be processed if both request queue and server backlog are filled.

-The **bufferSize** is the length in bytes of buffer used when reading from and writing to sockets.
+The **bufferSize** is the length in bytes of the buffer used when reading from and writing to a socket.

 The **readTimeout** controls how long a read from a socket blocks before it times out, whereafter **408 Request Timeout** is sent to client.